Top Tour Highlights

 Once again onboard shinkansen, you travel to Hiroshima.
 The first stop is the Peace Memorial Park and its informative and sobering Atomic Bomb Museum contemplating the devastating impact of the world’s first atomic bomb attack in 1945.

 Tonight you will stay on the island overnight, and enjoy the evening quiet after the day-trippers have left and to perhaps capture a photo of the famous torii gate at sunset.
-The second night experience of staying at ryokan on the tour.
+Another night experience of staying at ryokan on the tour.

 Day 14: Osaka

-This morning you head your final destination, Osaka, by bullet train.
-Upon arrival, you will see the city and its iconic sights from a different perspective onboard a River Cruise boat.
-The cruise will past the Japan Mint, City Hall, Nakanoshima and Osaka Castle, one of Japan's most famous landmarks at autumn's peak.
-In the afternoon, you will continue onto the downtown district of Namba and have a walking guided tour including the Doguyasuji, the 'kitchen tool' street.
+Firstly, you will see its iconic sights from a different perspective onboard a River Cruise boat.
+The cruise will past the Japan Mint, City Hall, Nakanoshima.
+You will visit one of Japan's most famous landmarks at autumn's peak - Osaka Castle.
+In the afternoon, you will continue onto the downtown district of Namba and have a walking guided tour including the 'kitchen tool' street of Doguyasuji, electric goods street, and shops for modern culture like anime.
 It is a haven for those who love Japanese cuisine.
 You will find anything from delicate Japanese lacquerware, to a takoyaki griddle, the perfect set of chopsticks or a high-end Japanese knife.

 Day 15: Bon Voyage